dbochicchio/matterbridge-webhooks/docs/MULTI_COMMAND_FEATURE.md

 - **on** endpoint: Single command or array of commands
 - **off** endpoint: Single command or array of commands
 - **brightness** endpoint: Single command or array of commands
-- Other endpoints also updated (colorTemperature, colorHue, colorSaturation, colorXY, coverPosition, coverTilt, lock, unlock, etc.)
+- Other endpoints also updated (colorTemperature, colorHue, colorXY, coverPosition, coverTilt, lock, unlock, etc.)

 Uses JSON Schema `oneOf` pattern for schema validation.